eseidel/he_is_coming/DESIGN.md

   Your speed stat is inverted for Citrine Gemstone
 - Computed Stats

-  When you have armor gain 3 attack for Ironstone Sandals
-- Computed Stats

   Gain 2 health for each equipped wood item for Oak Heart
 - Computed Stats